KammLote/AndroidEavesdrop/report_plan.md

   Most complete way of understanding how the application work.
   Yet it is a tedious task (depends on the obfuscation of the application, depends on the size of the code, the libraries used ...).
 Harder to automated using a tool, but it can make the reverse engineering much easier.
-- **Dynamic Analysis:** launch the application and observe what happens -- first hands-on on the app
+- **Dynamic Analysis:** launch the application and observe what happens -- first hands-on on the app2
   -- logs, internet traffic, saved data  ...
   Also possible to automate.
   Depends on whether the application can still be run, if the reached servers are still up ... (these questions are not necessarily important in the case a malware has not been disclosed yet).